 - How do I obtain a permission letter?

 First, plan your research.
-Then, send your request for permission letter to the faculty assistant registrar, who will advise you accordingly on whom would provide the permission letter.
-The faculty assistant registrar will send the request for permission letter to the relevant body to request for permission on your behalf.
+Then, send your request for admin letter to the faculty assistant registrar.
+The faculty assistant registrar will send the admin letter to the relevant body to request for permission on your behalf.

 - Can I make a submission using electronic copies only?